Learn how to safely clean your stovetop and oven without using toxic chemicals. Get a shiny finish with simple DIY cleaning recipes.

 Have I told the parakeet story yet?
 Let me head down a different path for a moment in this talk about Teflon.

-When I went to college I wanted to get a pet for my first apartment.
+I wanted to get a pet for my first apartment when I went to college.
 I thought a parakeet was a good choice, so I got all the supplies and picked out a beautiful blue bird.
-I got him home and set him up in the wall divider between the kitchen and living room where I could see him from every angle.
+I got him home and set him up in the wall divider between the kitchen and living room, where I could see him from every angle.
 Perfect.

-A week later he dropped dead.
+A week later, he dropped dead.
 I went back to the pet store and told them what happened.
-They said to be very careful of drafts and they gave me another bird.
-This time a pretty green one.
+They said to be very careful of drafts and gave me another bird.
+This time, a pretty green one.
 I found a quiet corner in the kitchen away from the overhead A/C vent.
-Another week and this one dropped dead too.
+Another week, and this one dropped dead too.
 I was really feeling bad for these birds.
-After killing a third bird and heading back to the store for a goldfish, an employee who knew my plight asked me if I cook with Teflon.
-I said yes and she went on to explain how it is incredibly toxic to birds.
+After killing a third bird and heading back to the store for a goldfish, an employee who knew my plight asked me if I cooked with Teflon.
+I said yes, and she explained how it is incredibly toxic to birds.
 She said numerous people brought back birds who had died of Teflon fume exposure.
 Poor Tweety(s), I had gassed them at nearly every meal.

 Do-it-Yourself Oven Cleaner